skitourenguru/RoutesProperties/README.md

 ## Structure
 ¦- code (*reproducible Python and R code*)
+¦- data (*download link for data*)
 ¦- logs (*log files for all runs*)
 ¦- notebooks (*non-reproducible Jupyter notebooks for data analysis*)
 ¦- paper (*master thesis*)
 ¦- plots (*plots used for the master thesis*)
 ¦- scores (*model scores on validation data*)
 ¦- summaries (*summaries of winning models*)

+## Data
+The routes properties data files were too large for the GitHub repository, which is why a download link is stored in the 'data' folder.

 ## Dependencies
 Python Version: 3.10.7